sndrsmnk/ceph_scrub_daemon/README.md

 It tries to limit the number of simultaneous scrubs, but this logic may well be flawed.

 Runs shallow scrubs by default.
 Use the `-D` or `--deep-scrub` argument to make it run deep scrubs.

+All the magic is in the `run` function of the `PGScrub` class.
+All the rest is scaffolding. :-)

+There may be dragons.